StefanoBelli/bonsai/README.md

 Minimal Linux from Scratch package manager and repository.
 (WIP not really ready for use)

 This project is born while I was building my first LFS-7.7-systemd system.
 Some of the packages are probably broken or incomplete they will be fixed you may still find it useful!
-The program currently works after the first chroot.
+The program currently works after the first chroot or you can test it in any GNU/Linux system.
 I'm planning to enable the build of /tools.
 I have some scripts for that but I still have to integrate in the pkg manager.

 ### LATEST NEWS!

- - Package tree repository has created! { github.com/viralex/bonsai-pkgtree} , to keep updated run "bonsai -S" as root :D
+ - Package tree repository has been created! {github.com/viralex/bonsai-pkgtree} , run "bonsai -S" to update the repository :D
  - Configuration file of bonsai is now */etc/bonsai/bonsai.conf*
  - All optional args were done (yeee)
  - We need to implement pkgs remove + fix bugs/correct something before get 0.1 :)

 ### WARNING:
 These release are *NOT* for daily use!
 This is development stage!
 We will get a full-working release when 0.1 is reached!
-And... another thing...
+*Make sure to run the sync command before starting to use bonsai.
-*IF YOU TRY TO INSTALL PACKAGES AFTER BONSAI INSTALL, YOU WILL FAIL!
-SO, BEFORE YOU START USING BONSAI, SYNC REPOSITORIES!
-WITH THIS COMMAND:*
+Sync repo with this command:*
 ~~~
 root:/ # bonsai -S
 ~~~